xarray-contrib/xarray-simlab/doc/create_model.rst

 physical process impacting :math:`u` such as a source or sink term?
 In all cases we would need to modify the class ``AdvectionLax1D``.

-This framework works best if instead we first split the problem into small pieces, i.e., small Process subclasses that we can easily combine and replace in models.
+This framework works best if we instead split the problem into small pieces, i.e., small process classes that we can easily combine and replace in models.

 The ``AdvectionLax1D`` process may for example be refactored into 4 separate processes: